pie chart

 Quite the powerhouse!
 In most cases, key to victory lies in the survival (and application) of Rakdos, Lord of Riots though.
 It’s basically over if he’s allowed to last for more than a few turns.
 Even without him though, this deck’s army is hard to surpass in terms of destructive capability and damage capacity.
 The deck’s resources are plentiful and cheap-to-cast, and it can really come out swinging fast if it’s given even a bit of leeway.

-When playing this deck, I aim for a swift deployment of Rakdos, Lord of Riots, followed up by a bombardment of as much damage onto the opposition for the least amount of mana that I can muster.
-Once that’s accomplished, Rakdos grants me enough of a colorless mana discount to summon the deck’s battlecruisers and perform devastating attacks against whatever is present on the battlefield.
-In case my attacks somehow prove ineffective, I can still deploy spells to combo-off and thereby win without attacking (Rakdos’ presence makes some of these combos easier to achieve, but he’s not required for most of them).
+When playing this deck, one aims for a swift deployment of Rakdos, Lord of Riots, followed up by a bombardment of as much damage onto the opposition for the least amount of mana one can muster.
+Once that’s accomplished, Rakdos grants enough of a colorless mana discount to summon the deck’s battlecruisers and perform devastating attacks against whatever is present on the battlefield.
+In case attacks somehow prove ineffective, one can still deploy spells to combo-off and thereby win without attacking (Rakdos’ presence makes some of these combos easier to achieve, but he’s not required for most of them).

 At least three cards in the starting hand ought to be lands (or two lands and a cheap-to-cast rock like Arcane Signet, Sol Ring or Talisman of Indulgence).
-This is a must; I’m not going to start a game without this hand (even if I have to mulligan down to three cards).
+It is recommended not to start a game without this hand (even if one has to mulligan down to three cards).
 The ideal hand would also contain some additional ramp and/or low-cost draw options.

-In order to get Rakdos out quick, I need a good deal of resources at relatively high speed; especially colored mana.
-When choosing my land-drops, I’ll prioritize dual-lands (even if the ETB tapped), as this ensures faster casting of Rakdos.
+In order to get Rakdos out quick, a good deal of resources at relatively high speed is needed; especially colored mana.
+When choosing land-drops, prioritize dual-lands (even if the ETB tapped), as this ensures faster casting of Rakdos.
 Rocks and mana-sources that gain particular priority in this phase include (alongside rocks mentioned in previous section): Black Market Connections, Fellwar Stone and Rakdos Signet.
-Also, I’m very much in favor of using Dark Ritual early, should the opportunity present itself.
-Early card-advantage stuff is possible too.
-In terms of permanents, some early winners in my book would be cards like Florian, Voldaren Scion, Keen Duelist, Phyrexian Arena and Stormfist Crusader.
-When it comes to non-permanents, Night's Whisper, Thrill of Possibility and especially Valakut Awakening are each awesome at getting me what I need.
-Now my commander should be ready to join me, along with some magical ways to cause pain to my opponents; preferably the cheap-to-cast stuff first.
+Using Dark Ritual early is highly recommended too, should the opportunity present itself.
+Early card-advantage in terms of permanents, could be cards like Keen Duelist, Phyrexian Arena and Stormfist Crusader.
+When it comes to non-permanents, Night's Whisper, Thrill of Possibility and especially Valakut Awakening are each awesome at getting what’s needed.
+Now it’s time to summon magical ways to cause pain to opponents; preferably the cheap-to-cast stuff first.
 So that would be options like Creeping Bloodsucker, Impact Tremors, Night Market Lookout, Sanctum of Stone Fangs, Spear Spewer, Thermo-Alchemist and Vial Smasher the Fierce.
-All these will prove most useful in the next phase of my plan.
+With some of this present, the commander will find a way to join forces already present on the battlefield.
+This transfers us to the game’s next phase.

-As my demon-purveyor of colorless discounts gets settled, it’s time to take care of his fuel required for summoning large creatures.
+As the demon-purveyor of colorless discounts gets settled, it’s time to take care of his fuel required for summoning large creatures.
 Aside from the permanents mentioned in the previous section, this would be a good time to deploy more powerful (non-combat) damage enablers.
-For this purpose, I would choose cards like Descent into Avernus, Heartless Hidetsugu, Price of Progress, Sizzle, Tectonic Giant, Terror of the Peaks and Torbran, Thane of Red Fell.
+For this purpose, one can choose cards like Descent into Avernus, Heartless Hidetsugu, Price of Progress, Sizzle, Tectonic Giant, Terror of the Peaks and Torbran, Thane of Red Fell.
 The fuel generated by these creators of pain, can be used to summon from a large array of battlecruisers, including massive creatures like Artisan of Kozilek, It That Betrays, Kozilek, Butcher of Truth, Rune-Scarred Demon, Ulamog, the Infinite Gyre and Void Winnower.
-This would also be a good time to get some behemoths online specifically to ruin opposing permanents that inhibit my efforts to destroy you.
-I am specifically referring here to cards like Cityscape Leveler and Steel Hellkite.
-Damage multipliers can also be added to this mix, to make my creatures deadlier still.
+This would also be a good time to get some behemoths online specifically to ruin opposing permanents that inhibit efforts to destroy you.
+This is a specific reference to cards like Cityscape Leveler and Steel Hellkite.
+Damage multipliers can also be added to this mix, to make creatures deadlier still.
 This would include options like Archfiend of Despair, Fiery Emancipation and Solphim, Mayhem Dominus.

-During the final stages of games, (Eldrazi) behemoths flood the field and cause as much destruction and as many mass saccings as I can possibly cram into turns.
+During the final stages of games, (Eldrazi) behemoths flood the field and cause as much destruction and as many mass sacrifices as one can possibly cram into turns.
 However, in cases that such attacks are rendered impossible or countered, there’s still options to win through the application of combos.
-Some key cards that I need for those (aside from my esteemed commander) that have not been mentioned yet, would include spells like Aetherflux Reservoir, Aggravated Assault, Cloudstone Curio and Exquisite Blood.
+Some key cards needed for those (aside from the esteemed commander) that have not been mentioned yet, would include spells like Aetherflux Reservoir, Aggravated Assault, Cloudstone Curio and Exquisite Blood.

 The following are infinite and/or game-ending combos: